Tagegronli/DigitalPixelSensor_DIC/README.md

 This reposetory is made by Tage Grønli and Magnus Oddstøl.
 The code in this repository is not to be used/cloned by other students.
-This repository public so proffessors in TFE4152 have access to the files used in our project.
+This repository public so professors in TFE4152 have access to the files used in our project.